5ecompendium/bestiary/_creatures/derro.md

 **Actions**

-***Hooked Shortspear.*** Melee Weapon Attack: +2 to hit, reach 5 ft., one target.
-Hit: 1 (1d4-1) piercing damage.
-If the target is a creature, the derro can choose to deal no damage and try to trip the target instead, in which case the target must succeed on a DC 9 Strength saving throw or fall prone.
+***Hooked Spear*** Melee Weapon Attack: +2 to hit, reach 5 ft., one target.
+Hit: 3 (1d6) piercing damage.
+If the target is Medium or smaller, the derro can choose to deal no damage and knock it prone.

-***Light Repeating Crossbow.*** Ranged Weapon Attack: +4 to hit, range 40/160 ft., one target.
-Hit: 6 (1d8+2) piercing damage.
+***Light Crossbow*** Ranged Weapon Attack: +4 to hit, range 80/320 ft., one target.
+Hit: 6 (1d8 + 2) piercing damage.